kreiff/Bela_OLED/readme.md

 The sketch sends numeric float values from 0 to 1 based on an oscillator running at 10hz (the user can manipulate the speed with the horizontal slider as well).

-As the numeric values are received on the Bela side they are plotted from left to right. on the screen once all pixels have been plotted from left to right the clear screen function is called and it starts back at the left.
+As the numeric values are received on the Bela side they are plotted from left to right.
+Once 128 pixels have been plotted from left to right the screen clears and starts plotting from the left again.